 In addition to being covered by the federal Fair Housing Act, residential property in Ohio is also covered by Ohio's state law governing fair housing (Ohio Revised Code 4112.02(H)).
 The Ohio statute is broader than the federal Fair Housing Act in several important respects.
 First, in addition to prohibiting discrimination based on all of the classes protected by federal law (race, color, religion, national origin, sex, handicap, and familial status), Ohio law also prohibits discrimination based on two additional grounds: "ancestry," a somewhat different and potentially broader category than "national origin," and military status.
 Second, while federal law contains several provisions that exempt certain residential property from coverage, Ohio's statute does not include these exemptions, making Ohio's fair housing law applicable to almost all housing in the state.
-16

-Although Ohio's fair housing law is written in language nearly identical to the federal Fair Housing Act, a series of decisions by Ohio courts in 2007 and 2008 have interpreted Ohio's law
+Although Ohio's fair housing law is written in language nearly identical to the federal Fair Housing Act, a series of decisions by Ohio courts in 2007 and 2008 interpreted Ohio's law inconsistently with the federal law in several key respects.
+These decisions held that the statute

-15In passing the Act in 1968, Congress prohibited discrimination based on race, color, religion, and national origin.
+&lt;sup>18 In passing the Act in 1968, Congress prohibited discrimination based on race, color, religion, and national origin.
 (Civil Rights Act of 1968, Title VIII, Pub.
 L. No. 90-284.)
 Discrimination based on sex (including sexual harassment) was prohibited by a 1974 amendment.
 (Housing and Community Development Act of 1974, Pub.
 L. No. 93-383, §808.)
 In 1988, Congress amended the Act to include familial status and handicap as protected classes.
 (Fair Housing Amendments Act of 1988, Pub.
 L. No. 100-430.)

-16The "Mrs. Murphy" exemption (for an owner-occupied complex of four or fewer units) and the exemption for the sale and rental of an owner's single-family home are not included in Ohio's fair housing law.
+&lt;sup>19 The "Mrs. Murphy" exemption (for an owner-occupied complex of four or fewer units) and the exemption for the sale and rental of an owner's single-family home are not included in Ohio's fair housing law.
 Under both Ohio and federal law, certain noncommercial property owned by religious organizations and private clubs may be exempt from fair housing laws in certain circumstances.
 In addition, senior housing is exempt from the familial status provisions under both statutes.